 |"Hey Ralph, check out this awesome wood paneling."|

 I'm of the opinion that the lizard men would do a much better job at being clues of neighborhood unrest if they were found somewhere--indeed, anywhere--other than the boat.
-Perhaps as a wandering encounter on the way to the Haunted House or in muttered rumours back in town.
-Preferably both.
-The problem with having them on the boat is that it would not at all be unreasonable for any normal adventurer to assume that the lizardos are just hired goons of the smugglers and therefore to slaughter them without giving it a thought.
-But if the Party hears rumors of lizardman encounters in the neighborhood, this, combined with the evidence provided by Oceananus the aqua-elf on the SeaGhost--remember: he tells the Party that he overheard the Cap'n negotiating with some lispy-sounding critters about delivering loads of weapons--raises much more concern that there's a festering lizardman problem than the setup proposed in U1.
+Perhaps as a wandering encounter on the way to the Haunted House or in muttered rumours back in town; preferably both.
+The problem with having them on the boat is that it would not at all be unreasonable for any normal adventurer--especially a newb who probably isn't too familiar with the motivations of the avg lizardman--to assume that the lizardos are just hired goons of the smugglers and therefore to slaughter them without giving it a thought.
+But if the Party hears rumors of encounters with non-gender-specific anthropomorphic lizard-beings in the neighborhood, this, combined with the evidence provided by Oceananus the aqua-elf on the SeaGhost--remember: he tells the Party that he overheard the Cap'n negotiating with some lispy-sounding critters about delivering loads of weapons--raises much more concern that there's a festering lizardman problem than the setup proposed in U1.
 Maybe take it a step further and have the hold of the Sea Ghost stacked high with Rocket-Propelled-Glaives, concussion darts and some of those awesome shields for which Trampian lizardmen are famous packaged for imminent delivery.

-The PCs get to work and track down the lizard lair down at Dunmouth.
+The PCs get to work and track down the lizard lair at Dunmouth.
 While they're clearing the place out they find out that the lizards, too, are afraid of an invasion by the aforementioned Sahuagin.
-Perhaps the Sahuagin even attack the Lizardman lair while the PCs are in it; a little Amtraky for a lot of old schoolers perhaps, but something to consider.
+Perhaps the Sahuagin even attack the Lizardman lair while the PCs are in it; a little Amtrak-y for a lot of old schoolers perhaps, but something to consider.
 Anyway, the lizardmen--famous for preferring human flesh to other foodstuffs--are still a potential threat to Saltmarsh, even if they're currently concerned more with the sahuagin, so the PCs don't need a guilt trip over the slaughter they've committed.
-But maybe they think "Shit, it might be better to help these slimey fuckers out rather than killing 'em off" and call a truce, for now.
-Or not; let the PCs decide.
+But maybe they think "Crap, sahuagin are no good for business.
+Maybe we should call a truce with these lizardfuckers and help them take on the fishfuckers, only to wipe them out once they've taken out the sahuagin for us."
+Or perhaps something less cynical; let the PCs decide.

 Essentially, what I'm saying is don't make U2 a Gotcha'.
 Let the PCs and lizardmen figure out whether or not it's a good idea to drop their hostilities and team up against the Sahuaguin on their own.
 So forget the were-gild crocodile fiasco; the lizard men can either team up or piss off.